zeibura/github-onboarding/vscode_client/README.md

 1. In Visual Studio Code, open the Lorem Ipsum Text Generator extension settings.
 2. Under **Profile**, insert the name of your Zowe z/OSMF profile.
-3. Under **Host**, enter the address of your Testing Tools Server in the format `http(s)://host:port`.
-4. Exit the extension settings and open the Lorem Ipsum Text Generator tab.
+3. Exit the extension settings and open the Lorem Ipsum Text Generator tab.
-5. Click the **+** button at the top of the left-hand sidebar.
+4. Click the **+** button at the top of the left-hand sidebar.
-6. When prompted, enter your mainframe credentials
+5. When prompted, enter your mainframe credentials
 You created a connection to the mainframe.
 The connection displays in the left-hand sidebar.

 ## Create a Filter